cgjuan01/Causal-deep-learning-GNN-multi-omic/README.md

 | MoTrPAC | MLP | 150 | 53 | 0.352 | 0.339 [0.281–0.419] | 0/5 |
 | MoTrPAC | MLP | 200 | 70 | 0.358 | 0.315 [0.274–0.370] | 0/5 |

-**Every conclusion is unchanged, and the exercise-responsive result strengthens** — MoTrPAC at K = 100 moves from p = 0.018 to p = 0.012 and from four to five of five seeds significant.
+**Every conclusion is unchanged, and the exercise-responsive result strengthens**: MoTrPAC at K = 100 moves from p = 0.018 to p = 0.012 and from four to five of five seeds significant.
 CausAge at K = 100 loses one seed (0.053).

 The reason the correction is small is that the ranking is not degree-biased: